atlantyz/the_cheesery/README.md

 - Difficult to find the 'right' value for "k"

 ### Training the Model
+- We defined the target as 'origin' or Cheese family and the features as the rest of the columns in our model.
+The other columns consist of characteristics that would help predict the correct Cheese family based on descriptions of each Cheese from our Texas-based companys.
 - Split the preprocessed data into a training and testing dataset for the ML model.
-We chose to split it 75% training and 25% testing.
-This is especially important because the KNN model is prone to overfitting.
+We chose to split it 80% training and 20% testing.
+- We created the StandardScaler instance, fit the scaler with the training set, and scaled the data for our model.
 - Fit the data and run beginning predictions